-Based on the preliminary investigation, the Director of DPR found that a significant adverse impact has occurred or is likely to occur from the use of SGARs and proposed to begin reevaluation.
-On November 16, 2018, DPR issued its proposed decision to begin reevaluation for SGAR products containing the active ingredients brodifacoum, bromadiolone, difenacoum, and difethialone and allowed a 60-day comment period.
+Based on the preliminary investigation, the DPR Director found that a significant adverse impact has occurred or is likely to occur from the use of SGARs and proposed to begin reevaluation.
+In November 2018, DPR issued its proposed decision to begin reevaluation for SGAR products containing the active ingredients brodifacoum, bromadiolone, difenacoum, and difethialone and allowed a 60-day comment period.
 DPR presented the proposed decision to begin reevaluation of SGARs to the PREC in January 2019 and to the Agricultural Pest Control Advisory Committee in March 2019.